metatablecat/cat-corner/_posts/2024/moving-forward.md

 ## Closing

-This is no one's fault, just my own, its anxiety from past behaviour thats built up into paranoia, and this is the best way for me to manage it.
+This is no one's fault, just my own, its anxiety from past events thats built up into paranoia, and this is the best way for me to manage it.